 Students often ask me, "How do I get a/an (fill in grade of choice here) in this class?"
 The answer is simple (see the grading policy for the course), but the process of learning is challenging and can even be uncomfortable as you are pushed to expand the boundaries of your knowledge and abilities.
-Grades are earned based on how well you demonstrate mastery of the Course Content and Objectives listed on Page 1 of this syllabus: please reread carefully and completely - and ask questions if you are not sure how/when we are working toward these objectives in class.
+Grades are earned based on how well you demonstrate mastery of the Course Content and Objectives listed on Page 1 of this syllabus: please reread carefully and completely.
 The top grade of 'A' earned by demonstrating complete (not partial) mastery of all (not some/most) of the course material on all (not some/most) of the quizzes and exams.
 To earn a grade of 'C' you will need to demonstrate good mastery of most (not some) of the course material.
-Please continue reading for the best suggestions I have from my own experience as a student and as a teacher, scientific research on learning, and the experiences of my mentors, colleagues, and students.
+Please continue reading for the best suggestions I have from my own experience as a student and as a teacher, and the experiences of my mentors, colleagues, and former students.